zengjixiang/jina/docs/concepts/serving/gateway/index.md

 ## Enable TLS for client traffics

-You can enable TLS encryption between your Gateway and Clients, for any of the protocols supported by Jina (HTTP, gRPC, and WebSocket).
+You can enable TLS encryption between your Gateway and Clients, for any of the protocols supported by Jina-serve (HTTP, gRPC, and WebSocket).

 ````{admonition} Caution